Lukas-Liemen/ArxivWeb/README.md

 # ArxivWeb: Visualizing Citation Networks

 ## Overview
-ArxivWeb is a small side project of mine that aims to create an interactive graph to visualize citation networks between research papers on arXiv.
+ArxivWeb is a small side project of mine that creates an interactive graph to visualize citation networks between research papers on arXiv.
 It aims to provide a straightforward way to explore the connections between papers and their references.

 ## Setup
 - Install required libraries: requests, fitz, arxiv, concurrent.futures, and pyvis